instantdb/instant/client/www/pages/docs/strong-init.md

 ## Rooms support

 Rooms are still expressed in pure TypeScript.
-You can enrich your schema with your rooms shape by calling `schema.withRoomSchema<R>`.
+You can type rooms with `schema.withRoomSchema<R>`.
+Here's how it looks:

 ```ts
 type RoomSchema = {